biancamartinelli/biancamartinelli/README.md

 ##

-🏢 Currently interning as UX/UI Designer & Front-End Developer at Autolab Automação e Sistemas;
+🏢 Currently interning as UX/UI Designer;

-📚 I've been studying Software Developer;
+📚 I've been studying UX/UI Designer;

-👩🏻‍💻 I want to make a difference in the world of technology and I study every day to become better and better and write quality codes;
+👩🏻‍💻 While I initially delved into front-end development including HTML, CSS, JavaScript, Vue.js, my journey has expanded to encompass a broader scope with a primary focus on UX/UI design;

+👽In addition to my programming experience, I bring practical experience with design tools like Figma, Adobe XD and Illustrator.
+These tools have empowered me to not only develop visually appealing and functional user interfaces, but also delve into the complexities of user experience design;

 📷 I am in career transition;